-The courses include approximately 1200 – 1300 meters of marked route.
+The courses include approximately 1200 meters of marked route.
 All legs have forking.
-Competitors born in years 2003 – 2004 are recommended to run leg 2.
 The finish line for the Venla Relay will be closed at 22:15.
 Note that the sun sets at 21:30 so that in the final stage you may need a lamp in the terrain.

-The courses include approximately 1200 – 1300 meters of marked route.
+The courses include approximately 1200 meters of marked route.
 All legs have forking.
 The sun sets on Sat 21.8. at 21:30 and rises on Sun 22.8. at 5.13.
 The finish line for the Jukola Relay will be closed at 15:00.

 Competition Rules and Instructions

 The rules of the Finnish Orienteering Federation (FOF) apply together with the instructions given by the organizers.
-The FOF rules for orienteering sports can be found in Finnish at www.suunnistusliitto.fi.
-The organizer’s competition instructions are posted on the competition’s information board.
+The FOF rules for orienteering sports can be found in Finnish at www.suunnistusliitto.fi and on the competition’s information board.

 Competition Map and Control Descriptions

 The competition map is in the scale of 1:10 000, with a contour interval of 5 meters, description ISOM2017.
-Mapped in 2017-2018 by Janne Weckman.
+Mapped in 2015-2020 by Matti Kivelä.
 The size of the map is A3 in Venla relay.
 The size of the Map in Jukola Relay varies by leg.
 The map is enclosed in a plastic cover.
 The control descriptions are printed on the map.
 The control codes are printed next to the control numbers.

-During the competition weekend there is a warm-up training map available during the competition weekend using terrain close to the competition center.
-The course markings and control descriptions are the same as the ones used in the competition.
-There are flags and codes in the control points.
-Maps are sold €10/pc at the competition Information center on Friday 14th June 2019 starting at 10:00 am.
+During the competition weekend there is a warm-up training map available.
+The warm-up training areais located next to the competition center.
+The mapping, course markings and control descriptions are the same as the ones used in the competition.
+There is a flag and a code in the control points.
+Maps are sold €10/pc at the competition Information center starting on Friday 20th August at 10:00 am.

 Out-of-Bounds / forbidden Areas

 Out-of-bounds areas are indicated with purple criss-cross stripes on the competition map.
 A continuous line on the edge of an out-of-bounds area on the map means that there is also a continuous Stop tape in the terrain.
 All private yards, gardens and cultivated land are also forbidden to enter.
-In addition to these forbidden areas mentioned above, there are a number of small out-of-bounds areas like bird nests, dangerous steep cliffs or other nature points in the terrain which are cordoned off with an out of bounds tape.
-Due to their small size, these are not indicated on the competition map.
+In addition to these forbidden areas mentioned above, there are a number of small out-of-bounds areas in the terrain which are cordoned off with an out of bounds tape.
+These are not indicated on the competition map.